-Green Routes: Countryside Access & Right of Way Lead Organisation(s) Hampshire County Council as Highway Authority Main Sources of Information and Key Weblinks for Updates Hampshire Countryside Access Plan 2015-2025 Liaison with Hampshire County Council officers www.hants.gov.uk/landplanningandenvironment/countryside Planning Policy The NPPF (paragraph 91) states that Planning policies should, 'enable and support healthy lifestyles, for example through the provision of safe and accessible green infrastructure,'.In addition, paragraph 98 states that, 'Planning policies and decisions should protect and enhance public rights of way and access, including taking opportunities to provide better facilities for users, for example by adding links to existing rights of way networks including National Trails.'
+Green Routes: Countryside Access & Right of Way Lead Organisation(s) Hampshire County Council as Highway Authority Main Sources of Hampshire Countryside Access Plan 2015-2025 Information and Key Weblinks for Liaison with Hampshire County Council officers Updates www.hants.gov.uk/landplanningandenvironment/countryside Planning Policy The NPPF (paragraph 91) states that Planning policies should, 'enable and support healthy lifestyles, for example through the provision of safe and accessible green infrastructure,'.In addition, paragraph 98 states that, 'Planning policies and decisions should protect and enhance public rights of way and access, including taking opportunities to provide better facilities for users, for example by adding links to existing rights of way networks including National Trails.'
 As public rights of way are covered by other legislation local plans do not need to include policies and proposals relating to them although in practice many local plans do have policies protecting rights of way.
 Where the diversion or extinguishment of a public right of way is needed to facilitate development then this may be done through planning legislation.
 Existing Provision The term "countryside access" describes the largely off-road, free-to-use network of paths and open spaces which together provide the infrastructure that connects people with the natural environment.
 It is used both for utility journeys (travelling from place to place) and for leisure/recreation, and comprises a mixture of statutory, permissive and informal access.
 The public rights of way network provides not only a transport network but also enriches quality of life, contributing to good physical and mental health.
 It includes footpaths (as distinct from footways or pavements alongside roads) where pedestrian rights only exist, bridleways where there is also a right to ride a horse or bicycle and byways where rights to drive a horse, motor vehicle or motorcycle also exist.
 Within the borough there are 242 routes covering a total of 61,054 metres.
-Some of the paths and rights of way in the area have been designated as 'Long Distance Paths' connecting the borough and its coast and countryside assets at least by foot (sections may also have rights to ride) to other parts of the country: Langstone Harbour Waterside Walk (14 miles); Shipwrights Way (Alice Holt Forest - Portsmouth, 50 miles); Solent Way (Emsworth - Milford on Sea, 60 miles); • Staunton Way (Staunton Country Park - Queen Elizabeth Country Park, 20 miles); Sussex Border Path (Emsworth - Rye, 150 miles); Wayfarers Walk (Emsworth - Newbury, 70 miles).
-Anticipated Needs The identification of the key routes - both existing and planned - highlights opportunities to provide missing links and where upgrading can improve accessibility to a wider range of users whether for recreational or sustainable travel purposes when
+Some of the paths and rights of way in the area have been designated as 'Long Distance Paths' connecting the borough and its coast and countryside assets at least by foot (sections may also have rights to ride) to other parts of the country: Langstone Harbour Waterside Walk (14 miles); Shipwrights Way (Alice Holt Forest - Portsmouth, 50 miles); Solent Way (Emsworth - Milford on Sea, 60 miles); Staunton Way (Staunton Country Park - Queen Elizabeth Country Park, 20 miles); Sussex Border Path (Emsworth - Rye, 150 miles); Wayfarers Walk (Emsworth - Newbury, 70 miles).
+Anticipated Needs The identification of the key routes - both existing and planned - highlights opportunities to provide missing links and where upgrading can improve accessibility to a wider range of users whether for recreational or sustainable travel purposes when funding becomes available.
+A number of these are strategic, cross-boundary projects.
+Havant specific projects include delivering local aspects of the Hampshire Countryside Access Plan, improving connectivity and sustainable transport.